 While the patient is waiting for signs of the condition to alleviate, there are several natural remedies that can quicken the recovery process.
-In traditional Chinese medicine, herbal remedies may be used to promote effective functioning of the nervous system, prevent stress (which is thought to exacerbate Bell’s Palsy), and offer a therapeutic effect.
-Herbs like St. John’s Wort, Avena Sativa, and Valerian, as well as carefully prepared Causticum, Dulcamara, and Aconite can be used to treat conditions relating to the nervous system.
-Taking supplements of vitamins B12 and B6, as well as zinc can promote nerve growth and may help quicken the recovery of the damaged facial nerve.
+In traditional Chinese medicine, herbal remedies may be used to promote effective functioning of the nervous system, prevent stress (which is thought to exacerbate Bell’s palsy), and offer a therapeutic effect.
+Some herbs can be used to treat conditions relating to the nervous system.
+Taking certain vitamin supplements can also promote nerve growth and may help quicken the recovery of the damaged facial nerve.

-In traditional Chinese medicine (TCM), the diagnosis for Bell’s Palsy is termed “External Wind-Cold attacking the channels of the face”.
+In traditional Chinese medicine (TCM), the diagnosis for Bell’s palsy is termed “External Wind-Cold attacking the channels of the face”.
 According to TCM principles, one of the main implications of this condition is an underlying qi (a person’s inherent energy) deficiency.
-In China, acupuncture has been used for thousands of years to assist in Bell’s Palsy recovery, and the initial treatment goal according to TCM would be to expel Wind and resolve Damp, as well as to invigorate qi and promote blood circulation to the face.
-Consistent acupuncture treatments (usually recommended once or twice per week), can help soothe a patient, expedite the paralysis from dissipating, and enhance nerve function.
+In China, acupuncture has been used for thousands of years to assist in Bell’s palsy recovery, and the initial treatment goal according to TCM would be to expel Wind and resolve Damp, as well as to invigorate qi and promote blood circulation to the face.
+Consistent acupuncture treatments (usually recommended once or twice per week), can help soothe a patient and expedite resolution of paralysis, and enhance nerve function.

-Patients with Bell’s Palsy can have several weeks of recovery time in which they may choose to stay at home and take some time off from their normally rigorous daily routines.
-Traditional Chinese medicine and holistic healing has several options, from herbal remedies to massage and acupuncture, to vitamin supplements, that patients may wish to investigate during their recovery period.
+Patients with Bell’s palsy can have several weeks of recovery time in which they may choose to stay at home and take some time off from their normally rigorous daily routines.
+Traditional Chinese medicine and holistic healing have several options, from herbal remedies to massage and acupuncture, to vitamin supplements, that patients may wish to investigate during their recovery period.
 The prognosis and treatment should involve consultation with a licensed acupuncturist for the best course of action specific to the individual patient.